Cybersecurity in Fintech. Why Is It Important?

 Cybersecurity in fintech vs banking

-Cybersecurity in banking is enforced through legal regulations, which require banks to provide reliable and secure services and to implement robust cybersecurity procedures and operational processes aimed at optimizing those services.
+Cybersecurity in banking is enforced through legal regulations, which require banks to provide reliable and secure services and to implement robust security policies and cybersecurity procedures and operational processes aimed at optimizing services and providing the utmost data protection.

 Large and rich organizations constantly test their security measures as they don’t want to risk reputation losses or penalties.
-Especially in the case of large, global banks, even a minor security incident can draw thousands of customers away, which is too big a risk for any business to take.
+Especially in the case of large, global banks, even minor cyber threats or security incidents can draw thousands of customers away, which is too big a risk for any business to take.

 Above all, breach of a legal regulation often incurs severe financial penalties - so severe, that it can incur more damage than loss of customers.